hphelion/documentation/hz.gettingstarted.md

     <img src="media/CreateaRouteImage2.png" width="580" alt="" />

-4. On the "Router" page, click "Set Gateway" under "Actions" to connect your router to the Internet.
+4. On the "Routers" page, click "Set Gateway" under "Actions" to connect your router to the Internet.

     <img src="media/CreateaRouterImage3.png" width="580" alt="" />